We're already longing for those Worthy fields.

 Coach packages are great because they save festival-goers the hassle of organising transport; they also go on sale separately to the main general sale.

-It’s worth noting that coach packages are extremely popular and have sold out in 15 minutes in the past!
+Coach packages are extremely popular and have sold out in 15 minutes in the past!
 It’s definitely worth noting down your nearest travel points beforehand to avoid any last minute scrabbles during payment.
 You only get a 10-minute window to grab your tickets once you’ve secured them.

-Can I see the line-up before buying my tickets?
+Could people see the line-up before buying my tickets?

 No – Glastonbury famously don’t announce any of their line-up ahead of tickets going on sale.
 However, you may as well embrace the surprise – Glastonbury is always bursting with amazing acts of all varieties.
 The 2017 edition of the festival was headlined by Radiohead, Foo Fighters and Ed Sheeran, with a legend slot from Bee Gees’ Barry Gibb.